 Please refrain from wearing swimsuits, obvious underwear, or full-body tights as your costume.
 You may be refused entry to the Park if you wear these kinds of costumes, including wearing full-body tights with underpants that look like Mickey Mouse’s pants.

 There is danger of tripping over the train by both the person wearing the costume and other Guests.
-(And your costume may get soiled and damaged from dragging on the ground.)
 Also, you will not be allowed to enter the Park if your costume is too wide to pass through the Park entrance gates.
 If you have very long hair, please make sure that it doesn’t drag on the ground.